Masters Tournament: United States television

 CBS has televised the Masters in the United States every year since 1956, when it used six cameras and covered only the final four holes.
 Tournament coverage of the first eight holes did not begin until 1993 because of resistance from the tournament organizers, but by 2006, more than 50 cameras were used.
 Chairman Jack Stephens felt that the back nine was always more "compelling", increased coverage would increase the need for sponsorship spending, and that broadcasting the front nine of the course on television would cut down on attendance and television viewership for the tournament.
 USA Network added first- and second-round coverage in 1982.
 In 2008, ESPN replaced USA as broadcaster of early-round coverage.
 These broadcasts use the CBS Sports production staff and commentators, but with ESPN personality Scott Van Pelt (succeeding Mike Tirico, who replaced Bill Macatee's similar role under USA Network) as studio host, as well as Curtis Strange as studio analyst.
 CBS carries two 15-minute highlight programs in late night covering the first and second rounds, which airs after their affiliates' late night local newscasts.

 In 2005, CBS broadcast the tournament with high-definition fixed and handheld wired cameras, as well as standard-definition wireless handheld cameras.
-In 2006, a webstream called "Amen Corner Live" began providing coverage of all players passing through holes 11, 12, and 13 through all four rounds.
+In 2006, a webcast called "Amen Corner Live" began providing coverage of all players passing through holes 11, 12, and 13 through all four rounds.
 This was the first full tournament multi-hole webcast from a major championship.
 In 2007, CBS added "Masters Extra," an extra hour of full-field bonus coverage daily on the internet, preceding the television broadcasts.
 In 2008, CBS added full coverage of holes 15 and 16 live on the web.
 In 2011, "Masters Extra" was dropped after officials gave ESPN an extra hour each day on Thursday and Friday.
 In 2016, the Amen Corner feed was broadcast in 4K ultra high definition exclusively on DirecTV—as one of the first live U.S. sports telecasts in the format.
 A second channel of 4K coverage covering holes 15 and 16 was added in 2017, and this coverage was produced with high-dynamic-range (HDR) color in 2018.
+In 2025, Paramount+ began streaming two-hour blocks of third- and final-round coverage preceding CBS television coverage.
+In 2026, Amazon Prime Video similarly began streaming two-hour blocks of early-round coverage preceding ESPN's television coverage.